eaglesky/CodingPractices/AlgorithmsReview.md

   * Search, Minimum, Maximum, (inorder)Successor, (inorder)Predecessor  operations all run in O(h) time. h is the height of the BST.
 See the Leetcode practices for Successor implementation.
   * Insertion(easy) and Deletion(harder, see one example problem) can also run in O(h) time.
   * Selection and Rank.
 See Leetcode problem below.
   * Range query -- finding all elements in a BST that have values within a given range.
 See Robert's Algorithms.
-O(n) time and O(h) space
+O(n) time and O(h) space.
+Can be solved both iteratively or recursively.
+Recursive solution that has target range as one parameter of the recursive function can avoid iterating out-of-range nodes.
 * Trie(Prefix tree/radix tree/digital tree):
   * Refer to Robert's Algorithms.
 Think of the chars on the link instead of on the node.
   * The map in each node can be implemented with hashmap or array.